 STUDENTS will be required to complete the written RESEARCH PAPER assignment.
 Details will be given in the future.
 This assignment is mandatory and will relate to world cinema.
 FYI.....
 RESEARCH PAPER DEADLINE DATE is WEDNESDAY, NOVEMBER 22nd.
-NJIT will be following a Friday Schedule on that day before the long holiday weekend.
-You will be able to submit your paper via Canvas.

 GROUP PRESENTATIONS (Mandatory assignment)